yahyaqr/Mind-Log/test/Lifelog.md

 32. Write about something that you’re an expert on.
 Explain some of what you know and why you are interested in the topic!
 33. Write about a time when you exceeded your own expectations.
 What did you accomplish?
 How did you feel when you were done?

-## "What does commitment look like to you?"
+- What does commitment look like to you?

-## "What would we do to have a perfect day, weekend, or evening together?"
+- What would we do to have a perfect day, weekend, or evening together?

-## "What are your deep longings and dreams for yourself?"
+- What are your deep longings and dreams for yourself?

-## "What stresses you out?"
+- What stresses you out?

-## "Do you spend time with your family?"
+- Do you spend time with your family?

-## "What do you like to do in your downtime?"
+- What do you like to do in your downtime?

-## "What's been the hardest thing you ever had to do in life so far?
-How did it impact you?"
+- What's been the hardest thing you ever had to do in life so far?
+How did it impact you?

-## "You've just won the Mega Millions lottery.
-What will you do with the money?"
+- You've just won the Mega Millions lottery.
+What will you do with the money?

-## "Do you have animals?"
+- Do you have animals?

-## "What's your love language?"
+- What's your love language?

-## "What really bugs you or gets on your nerves?"
+- What really bugs you or gets on your nerves?

-## "What is a 'no go' or non-negotiable for you?"
+- What is a 'no go' or non-negotiable for you?

-## "When do you need affection or physical intimacy the most?"
+- When do you need affection or physical intimacy the most?
 - What is the best thing that happened to you today?
 The worst?
 - If you could have any meal right now, what would it be?
 - What topic did you think about the most today?
 - Write the first five words you can think of.
 Then write a short paragraph about each of them.
 - Is there something you wanted to say today but didn't?
 Write it out now.
 - Review a movie you saw recently.
 - What's one thing you're looking forward to?

-- Lay out some plans for your *Animal Crossing* island.

 - What's a small accomplishment that you're proud of?
 - What's one thing you're not looking forward to?
 - Describe the best beverage you've ever had.
 - What's one thing you wish you'd done today?
 - Describe a childhood experience that you remember particularly clearly.
 - Write a letter to your pet.
 - What's the best trip you've taken?
 - What's a good snack you've eaten?
 Doesn't have to be the best, just a good one.
 - Go to Google and type in a letter.
 Then write about the first search suggestion.
 - List 10 things you think are good.
 Can be anything.
+- List five small ways that you can share your gratitude today.
+- Write about a person in your life that you're especially grateful for and why.
+- What skills or abilities are you thankful to have?
+- What is there about a challenge you're experiencing right now that you can be thankful for?
+- How is where you are in life today different than a year ago - and what positive changes are you thankful for?
+- What activities and hobbies would you miss if you were unable to do them?
+- List five body parts that you're grateful for and why.
+- What about the city you live in are you grateful for?
+- What are you taking for granted about your day to day that you can be thankful for?
+- List 5 people in your life who are hard to get along with—and write down at least one quality for each that you are grateful for.
+- What materialistic items are you most grateful for?
+- Write about the music you're thankful to be able to listen to and why.
+- Who has done something this week to help you or make your life easier and how can you thank them?
+- What foods or meals are you most thankful for?
+- What elements of nature are you grateful for and why?
+- What part of your morning routine are you most thankful for?
+- What is something you're grateful to have learned this week?
+- When was the last time you laughed uncontrollably—relive the memory.
+- What aspects of your work environment are you thankful for (Steinhilber, 2015)?

 ![](https://ideas.ted.com/wp-content/uploads/sites/3/2021/12/Friendships_Illustration.jpg)